-- 1. Turn off the computer, or enter hibernation mode.
+- 1. Turn off the computer.
 Then disconnect the ac power adapter and all cables from the computer. - 2.
-Close the computer display, and turn the computer over. - 3.
-Unlock the battery latch by sliding it to the unlocked position 1.
-Holding the latch in the unlocked position, remove the battery 2.
+Close the computer display, and turn the computer over.

+3. Unlock the battery latch 1 and hold the latch 2 in the unlocked position.